EdanToledo/DQN-and-Actor-Critic-PyTorch/README.md

 # Simple implementation of a DQN and Advantage Critic
-Really simple implementation of DQN and Advantage-Critic in pytorch for gym environments.
+Simple implementation of DQN and Advantage-Critic in pytorch for gym environments.
+The ICM work is slightly rough as this was just used as a playground to test it for other work.
+The code needs to be refactored to remove the redundunt methods to accomodate the ICM as the majority of work was not written planning for this.
 # Contents
 * agent.py - contains code for agents and models
 * utils.py - contains code for replay memory